USA Reciprocal Tariffs : maps, prints, and printed books are EXEMPT - Click here to learn more→

 A few other examples exist, but they either list the address as "Quai de l'Horloge" or do not specify the address.

 - The Museo Galileo in Florence, Italy.
-(Medici collections, inv 974; Grand Duke Peter Leopold donated to the Museo di Fisica e Storia Naturale of Florence at its foundation in 1775.)
-Bearing the latter address "Quai de l'Horloge".
+(Medici collections, inv 974; donated by Grand Duke Peter Leopold to the Museo di Fisica e Storia Naturale of Florence at its foundation in 1775.)
+However, bearing the latter address "Quai de l'Horloge".

-- National Maritime Museum of Greenwich (GLB0146) bears the "Quai de l'Horloge" address.
+- National Maritime Museum of Greenwich (GLB0146) bears the address "Quai de l'Horloge".

 - Stevenson mentions a terrestrial globe dated 1700 in the Real Biblioteca of Madrid.
 Publisher's address unknown.